The Pros and Cons of Owning Chickens in the Suburbs

 During the first few years of my marriage, my wife and I have been a part of many different co-ops and have tried to eat organic as much as possible.
 One of these co-ops was a farm where we received fresh milk and eggs, and the difference is staggering from what you'd find in a grocery store.

-When buying baby chicks, there's always the chance that you're buy a baby rooster.
-We had decided right away that we didn't want an angry mini-dinosaur running around acting like he owns the place, so my wife found a farm that sold guaranteed hens at an increase of value.
+When buying baby chicks, there's always the chance that you buy a baby rooster.
+We knew that we didn't want an angry mini-dinosaur running around acting like he owns the place, so my wife found a farm that charged a bit more but guaranteed hens.
 This is not a necessity for everyone, but for us, it really helped out.

 The Positives of Owning Chickens

-- Eggs: This is the number one reason to own these birds.
-Fresh eggs from healthy birds are so delicious, that you'll never be the same again.
+- Fresh, Organic Eggs: This is the number one reason to own these birds.
+Fresh eggs from healthy birds are so delicious that you'll never be the same again.
 They do need some washing beforehand, but if you desire to crack one into your pan, then you won't be disappointed.

 - Fertilizer: Chicken poop is high in nitrogen, which is a good way to fertilize a garden or yard.
 I've heard of people using it in their compost as well.